codenameyau/dotfiles/reference/bash-sheet.md

  * `myarray=( foo bar quux )`
   . **Create an array `myarray` that contains three elements**.
 Arrays are created using the `x=(y)` syntax and array elements are separated from each other by whitespace.
  * `myarray=( "foo bar" quux )`
-  . **Create an array `myarray` that contains ''two'' elements**.
+  . **Create an array `myarray` that contains "two" elements**.
 To put elements in an array that contain whitespace, wrap quotes around them to indicate to bash that the quoted text belongs together in a single array element.
  * `myfiles=( *.txt )`
   . **Create an array `myfiles` that contains all the filenames of the files in the current directory that end with `.txt`**.
 We can use any type of expansion inside the array assignment syntax.
 The example use pathname expansion to replace a glob pattern by all the filenames it matches.
 Once replaced, array assignment happens like in the first two examples.
  * `myfiles+=( *.html )`
   . **Add all HTML files from the current directory to the `myfiles` array**.
 The `x+=(y)` syntax can be used the same way as the normal array assignment syntax, but append elements to the end of the array.
  * `names[5]="Big John"`, `names[n + 1]="Long John"`
   . **Assign a string to a specific index in the array**.
 Using this syntax, you explicitly tell Bash at what index in your array you want to store the string value.
-The index is actually interpreted as an ''arithmetic expression'', so you can easily do math there.
+The index is actually interpreted as an "arithmetic expression", so you can easily do math there.
  * `read -ra myarray`
   . **Chop a line into fields and store the fields in an array `myarray`**.
-The `read` commands reads a line from ''stdin'' and uses each character in the [[IFS]] variable as a delimiter to split that line into fields.
+The `read` commands reads a line from "stdin" and uses each character in the [[IFS]] variable as a delimiter to split that line into fields.
  * `IFS=, read -ra names <<< "John,Lucas,Smith,Yolanda"`
   . **Chop a line into fields using `,` as the delimiter and store the fields in the array named `names`**.
-We use the `<<<` syntax to feed a string to the `read` command's ''stdin''.  `IFS` is set to `,` for the duration of the `read` command, causing it to split the input line into fields separated by a comma.
+We use the `<<<` syntax to feed a string to the `read` command's "stdin".  `IFS` is set to `,` for the duration of the `read` command, causing it to split the input line into fields separated by a comma.
 Each field is stored as an element in the `names` array.
- * `IFS=$'\n' read -d '' -ra lines`
+ * `IFS=$'\n' read -d " -ra lines`
-  . **Read all lines from ''stdin'' into elements of the array named `lines`**.
-We use `read`'s `-d ''` switch to tell it not to stop reading after the first line, causing it to read in all of ''stdin''.
+  . **Read all lines from "stdin" into elements of the array named `lines`**.
+We use `read`'s `-d "` switch to tell it not to stop reading after the first line, causing it to read in all of "stdin".
 We then set `IFS` to a newline character, causing `read` to chop the input up into fields whenever a new line begins.
- * `files=(); while IFS= read -d '' -r file; do files+=("$file"); done < <(find . -name '*.txt' -print0)`
+ * `files=(); while IFS= read -d " -r file; do files+=("$file"); done < <(find . -name '*.txt' -print0)`
   . **Safely read all TXT files contained recursively in the current directory into the array named `files`**.<<BR>>We begin by creating an empty array named `files`.
-We then start a `while` loop which runs a `read` statement to read in a filename from ''stdin'', and then appends that filename (contained in the variable `file`) to the `files` array.
-For the `read` statement we set `IFS` to empty, avoiding `read`'s behavior of trimming leading whitespace from the input and we set `-d ''` to tell `read` to continue reading until it sees a `NUL` byte (filenames **CAN** span multiple lines, so we don't want read to stop reading the filename after one line!).
-For the input, we attach the `find` command to `while`'s ''stdin''.
-The `find` command uses `-print0` to output its filenames by separating them with `NUL` bytes (see the `-d ''` on `read`).  **NOTE:** This is the **only** truly safe way of building an array of filenames from a command's output!
-You **must** delimit your filenames with `NUL` bytes, because it is the ''only'' byte that can't actually appear inside a filename!  **NEVER** use `ls` to enumerate filenames!
+We then start a `while` loop which runs a `read` statement to read in a filename from "stdin", and then appends that filename (contained in the variable `file`) to the `files` array.
+For the `read` statement we set `IFS` to empty, avoiding `read`'s behavior of trimming leading whitespace from the input and we set `-d "` to tell `read` to continue reading until it sees a `NUL` byte (filenames **CAN** span multiple lines, so we don't want read to stop reading the filename after one line!).
+For the input, we attach the `find` command to `while`'s "stdin".
+The `find` command uses `-print0` to output its filenames by separating them with `NUL` bytes (see the `-d "` on `read`).  **NOTE:** This is the **only** truly safe way of building an array of filenames from a command's output!
+You **must** delimit your filenames with `NUL` bytes, because it is the "only" byte that can't actually appear inside a filename!  **NEVER** use `ls` to enumerate filenames!
 First try using the glob examples above, they are just as safe (no need to parse an external command), much simpler and faster.

  * `declare -A homedirs=( ["Peter"]=~pete ["Johan"]=~jo ["Robert"]=~rob )`
-  . **Create an ''associative'' array, mapping names to user home directories**.
+  . **Create an "associative" array, mapping names to user home directories**.
 Unlike normal arrays, associative arrays indices are strings (just like the values).
-Note: you ''must'' use `declare -A` when creating an associative array to indicate to bash that this array's indices are strings and not integers.
+Note: you "must" use `declare -A` when creating an associative array to indicate to bash that this array's indices are strings and not integers.
  * `homedirs["John"]=~john`
   . **Add an element to an associative array, keyed at `"John"`, mapped to `john`'s home directory**.

 === Using Arrays ===
  * `echo "${names[5]}"`, `echo "${names[n + 1]}"`
   . **Expand a single element from an array, referenced by its index**.
 This syntax allows you to retrieve an element's value given the index of the element.
-The index is actually interpreted as an ''arithmetic expression'', so you can easily do math there.
+The index is actually interpreted as an "arithmetic expression", so you can easily do math there.
  * `echo "${names[@]}"`
   . **Expand each array element as a separate argument**.
 This is the preferred way of expanding arrays.
 Each element in the array is expanded as if passed as a new argument, properly quoted.
  * `cp "${myfiles[@]}" /destinationdir/`
   . **Copy all files referenced by the filenames within the `myfiles` array into `/destinationdir/`**.
 Expanding an array happens using the syntax `"${array[@]}"`.
 It effectively replaces that expansion syntax by a list of all the elements contained within the array, properly quoted as separate arguments.
  * `rm "./${myfiles[@]}"`
   . **Remove all files referenced by the filenames within the `myfiles` array**.
-It's generally a ''bad'' idea to attach strings to an array expansion syntax.
-What happens is: the string is only prefixed to the ''first'' element expanded from the array (or suffixed to the last if you attached the string to the end of the array expansion syntax).
+It's generally a "bad" idea to attach strings to an array expansion syntax.
+What happens is: the string is only prefixed to the "first" element expanded from the array (or suffixed to the last if you attached the string to the end of the array expansion syntax).
 If `myfiles` contained the elements `-foo.txt` and `bar-.html`, this command would expand into: `rm "./-foo.txt" "bar-.html"`.
 Notice only the first element is prefixed with `./`.
 In this particular instance, this is handy because `rm` fails if the first filename begins with a dash.
 Now it begins with a dot.
  * `(IFS=,; echo "${names[*]}")`
-  . **Expand the array `names` into a ''single string'' containing all elements in the array, merging them by separating them with a comma (`,`)**.
+  . **Expand the array `names` into a "single string" containing all elements in the array, merging them by separating them with a comma (`,`)**.
 The `"${array[*]}"` syntax is only very rarely useful.
 Generally, when you see it in scripts, it is a bug.
 The one use it has is to merge all elements of an array into a single string for displaying to the user.
 Notice we surrounded the statement with `(`brackets`)`, causing a subshell: This will scope the [[IFS]] assignment, resetting it after the subshell ends.
  * `for file in "${myfiles[@]}"; do read -p "Delete $file? " && [[ $REPLY = y ]] && rm "$file"; done`
   . **Iterate over all elements of the `myfiles` array after expanding them into the `for` statement**.
 Then, for each file, ask the user whether he wants to delete it.
  * `for index in "${!myfiles[@]}"; do echo "File number $index is ${myfiles[index]}"; done` . **Iterate over all keys of the `myfiles` array after expanding them into the `for` statement**.
-The syntax `"${!array[@]}"` (notice the `!`) gets expanded into a list of array ''keys'', not values.
+The syntax `"${!array[@]}"` (notice the `!`) gets expanded into a list of array "keys", not values.
 Keys of normal arrays are numbers starting at `0`.
 The syntax for getting to a particular element within an array is `"${array[index]}"`, where `index` is the key of the element you want to get at.
  * `names=(John Pete Robert); echo "${names[@]/#/Long }"`
   . **Perform a parameter expansion operation on every element of the `names` array**.
 When adding a parameter expansion operation to an array expansion, the operation is applied to every single array element as it is expanded.
  * `names=(John Pete Robert); echo "${names[@]:start:length}"; echo "${names[@]:1:2}"`
   . **Expand `length` array elements, starting at index `start`**.
-Similar to the simple `"${names[@]}"` but expands a ''sub-''section of the array.
+Similar to the simple `"${names[@]}"` but expands a "sub-"section of the array.
 If `length` is omitted, the rest of the array elements are expanded.
  * `printf '%s\n' "${names[@]}"`
   . **Output each array element on a new line**.
 This `printf` statement is a very handy technique for outputting array elements in a common way (in this case, appending a newline to each).
 The format string given to `printf` is applied to each element (unless multiple `%s`'s appear in it, of course).
  * `for name in "${!homedirs[@]}"; do echo "$name lives in ${homedirs[$name]}"; done`